This post is part two of a series of posts where I go through our Australia shipping quote.

 Some companies have a “Self-Load” option which is when you not only pack your household but also load the container yourself.
 Moving companies that offer self-load park the container or partial container in front of your house on the street.
 Be sure to check if you need special permits for the parking of the shipping container outside your home if you choose to self-load.

 Self-load is the least expensive option since you will be doing all of the packing and supply all of the packing materials.
-You will also assume all of the risk of damage.
+You will also assume all of the risks of damage.

 If you chose to go the self-load route, don’t skimp on packing materials and make sure that nothing can shift within the boxes and wrap your furniture in packing paper as once the movers pick up the container, it will most likely not be opened again until it arrives in Sydney for inspection.
 The loading and unloading of the container onto the shipping vessel can jostle boxes and furniture around not to mention the long ocean voyage.
 With Self Load, you take on all responsibility for any damage.